loukisas/folsomprison/README.md

 # FolsomPrison

-Folsom prison is a tty  tty login spoofer written in C.
+Folsom prison is a tty login spoofer written in C.

 The concept is simple - the attacker logs in his/her account and leaves folsomprison running.